Sindhurakolli/DMDD_portfolio/another-page.md

 ---
 layout: default
 ---

-# The Database Part
+# THE DATABASE

 Description: This is a report about the database work we have done

-To get started with the database work first we had to figure out how do we collect the image data of so many images together in a database.
+The primary task was to create the database with all the image properties, which the understaning how python reads an image file and understand how to stire the image in the database.

-Initially, we came up with the python script to get just one image property.
+Initially, a python script was created to get just one image property.
 That anyone can look up for any 3D image shots captured using Maya from the database.
-The challenge was to understand how python reads an image file from any file location.
-We went through few websites and youtube videos and came across this function numpy and cv2.

-The initial script we created got us the properties of just one image.
+The initial script we created got us the properties of just one image using OpenCV imported as cv2.
+OpenCV (Open Source Computer Vision Library: http://opencv.org) is an open-source BSD-licensed library that includes several hundreds of computer vision algorithms.This package is used to extract all the image properties.

+The code below is the snippet to grab the image properties.

 ```python
 import numpy as np